Institutes Guide

 The Summer Institute Enrollment Report allows all participating departments to view an enrollment summary for each program.
 For more details on applicants and their application status, the program’s designee(s) can access the Department Menu.
 Please be sure to contact your Summer Sessions analyst with the following information to request access for new users: the full name, UID, UCLA Logon, and email address.

 Customized reports can be obtained via the Department Menu.
-If you are unfamiliar with the Department Menu and need assistance, please refer to the Department Menu tutorial available as a PDF file with bookmarks or set up an appointment with your Summer Sessions analyst.
+If you are unfamiliar with the Department Menu and need assistance, please refer to the Department Menu tutorial available as a PDF file with bookmarks or set up an appointment with your Summer Sessions Analyst.

 All enrolled students have access to the “Summer Bruin Guide” a welcome website, consisting of general information about the institutes experience.
 In addition, Summer Sessions also emails enrolled students the Summer Bruin Guide and any additional relevant information about one month prior to the program.
 Each program should communicate all program specific information that is not covered by the general welcome website in a timely manner to prepare students for successful participation.
 Links to Summer Bruin Guides for specific student populations can be found below:

 As Summer Institutes grow, the number of requests for special accommodations have been increasing in recent years.
 The following policies and procedures have been vetted by Risk Management, General Counsel, and Associate Vice Chancellor of Student Affairs.
-Please note that the first one applies to all summer institute participants while the other two applies only to those enrolled in a residential precollege program.
-These policies and procedures are communicated to participants through the Participant Agreement.

-- Accommodations for Disabilities: Disclosure of information regarding disabilities and requests to be accommodated for the disabilities will allow UCLA to ascertain the reasonableness of such requests.
-The Center for Accessible Education is The University’s office in charge of exploring accommodations.
-If the participant has an existing disability(ies) that requires certain accommodations to meet the program’s demands, the said accommodations must be formally requested by submitting a complete Accommodation Request Form to info@summer.ucla.edu no later than May 15 of the year of The Program.
-Timely submission will allow Summer Sessions to coordinate with the Center for Accessible Education to determine the reasonableness of the request(s).
-Requests must be deemed reasonable and feasible for provision.
-The participant (or the guardian if applicable) submitting the request form will be notified by May 31 of the same year whether the requested accommodations can be made.
-In the event that the requested accommodation is deemed not reasonable or feasible by Summer Sessions, the guardian will be contacted to discuss other accommodations that may be recommended; In the event that agreement on a reasonable accommodation cannot be reached, the participant may withdraw from the program and will receive a full refund of valid payment received for the program.
+- Accommodations for Disabilities: Disclosure of information regarding disabilities and requests to be accommodated will allow UCLA to ascertain the ability to address the request.
+The Center for Accessible Education (CAE) is the university’s office in charge of assessing and facilitating accommodations.
+If the participant has an existing disability(ies) that requires certain accommodations to meet the program’s demands, the said accommodations must be formally requested through CAE by submitting an Accommodation Request with documentation, if applicable.
+Requests must formally be deemed reasonable and feasible for provision in a timely manner; requests can take up to 4 weeks to be processed.
+The participant (or the guardian, if applicable) submitting the request form will be notified by May 31 of the same year whether or not the requested accommodation can be made.
+In the event that the requested accommodation is deemed not reasonable or feasible by CAE, the student/guardian will be contacted to discuss other accommodations that may be recommended.
+In the event that agreement on a reasonable accommodation cannot be reached, the participant may withdraw from the program and request a refund of valid payment received for the program by emailing info@summer.ucla.edu.

 Upon completion, all courses that are included in each Summer Institute program’s curriculum will be listed on an official UCLA transcript.
 The instructor of record must post grades at the end of each session via MyUCLA as instructed by the Registrar’s Office.
 Once grades are posted, students can view grades on MyUCLA.